+Iconic Photograph of an American landing Craft on the Normandy Beaches.
 Allied soldiers disembark from a landing craft on the Normandy landing beaches.
-This photograph is available under the Creative Commons License.
+(Colorized photo)

 The D-Day Landings constituted the allied invasion of Nazi occupied France as part of the overall plan to liberate Europe.
 The code name for the Normandy Invasion, which involved the most massive amphibious and airborne landings in the history of the world, was code named Overlord.
 Altogether 3 million allied military personnel were involved.

 As part of the D-Day landings the allies launched coordinated sea borne and airborne assaults against Normandy France.
 The bulk of the allied armies landed by sea in small amphibious crafts that took them from waiting troop ships to the beaches of Normandy France.
 The allies landed on six beaches, code named Utah, Omaha, Gold, Juno, and Sword.

 The allied code names of the beach landings had originally been given less impressive names such as "Jellyfish" but Prime Minister Winston Churchill of Britain insisted that they be renamed arguing that men were being asked to die for these beaches, and therefore the names should be more dignified.
 A few days before the allied D-Day landings, a British newspaper published a crossword puzzle which had as its answer the same names as the D-Day landings, namely Utah, Omaha, Gold, Juno, and Sword.
 Allied intelligence feared that its security had been breached and that this was an attempt to communicate the plans to secret German agents.